marcobarrasso1/ICM-Reinforcement-Learning/README.md

-# ICM-Reinforcement-Learning
+# ICM-reinforcement-learning
-A3C algorithm and ICM module for training an agent to play Super Mario Bros
+final project for the Reinforcement Learning course @UNITS